-- As opportunistic omnivores, grizzly bears have a typical diet of less than 10% fish or meat, much of that carrion from winter-killed deer and elk.
+- As opportunistic omnivores, outside of western Alaska and British Columbia, grizzly bears have a typical diet of less than 10% fish or meat, much of that carrion from winter-killed deer and elk.
 Grizzly bears in coastal areas are an exception: for these bears, fish (mostly salmon) comprise a larger proportion of their diet.

 - The grizzly bear’s claws are used mainly for digging roots.
 Grizzly summer foods include thistle, cow parsnip, roots, mushrooms, wild berries, spawning fish, and insects, including ants.

-- Grizzlies have an important tie to wolves - wolf-killed carrion is an important source of food for grizzly bears.
+- Grizzlies are linked to wolves - the carrion of deer and elk killed by wolves is an important source of food for grizzly bears.

-- Grizzlies are incorrectly portrayed as voracious predators.
+- Grizzlies are incorrectly portrayed as voracious.
 In fact, they are normally reclusive creatures who act aggressively toward humans only in specific situations, usually when they feel startled or threatened by human actions, generally around bear cubs or food sources.

 - Grizzly bears differ from black bears by their prominent shoulder hump, longer claws, shorter ears, and a dish-faced profile.
-In most places they are also much less numerous than black bears.
-For example, in the North Cascades of Washington there are an estimated 5 to 20 grizzly bears but as many as 6,000 black bears.
+Black bears are also much more common.
+For example, the North Cascades of Washington has likely fewer than 10 grizzly bears but as many as 6,000 black bears.